 It wasn’t until the cows were sold and the kids were in high school that I decided to pursue writing as a career.
 I joined Pennwriters Inc., an organization which offers support, workshops and conferences, and critique groups for writers of all genres.

 My first short story was published, with a small press and I’ve been growing and moving forward ever since.

 Folks began asking me to read their manuscripts.
 I’d offer my thoughts and make suggestions, but I was never sure if my comments were helpful or if the writer understood how to fix the things I pointed out.

 Then I discovered book coaching.
 Book coaches are not editors.
 Instead, a book coach is a writer’s personal trainer.
-Coaches get to be there on the journey with a writer, to help them through the ups and downs and see that writer be able to write that book of their heart.
+Coaches get to be there on the journey with a writer, to support them through the ups and downs, and help them create that book of their heart.